 This affordable three-pack of metal stands by Lewondr features the sturdiness expected of metal with a wide diameter of nine inches.
 The metal and short leg length of just 4 inches make this set suitable for holding pots of up to 100 pounds.
 The rust-proof finish on these metal plant stands means they’re suitable for both indoor and outdoor use.

 The advanced welding process ensures the four legs are sturdy enough to last for years even under pressure from large pots, though each holder is a lightweight 9 ounces.
 The curved legs are designed to not scratch or damage flooring; in fact, this set is designed to keep the plants just high enough off the floor to prevent damage from the pots, too.
-The set comes in black, chocolate, or a combo pack of black, chocolate, and white.

 With two sturdy shelves supported by three curved legs and rimmed with decorative yet functional lips to safely hold small pots, this metal plant stand by TMGY offers a classic look.
 It stands 31.5 inches tall, putting the top plant within easy reach and lifting the bottom one well off the floor.
 The diameter of the bottom tray is 13 inches, while the top tray is smaller at 11 inches.